Joibel/docker-packer-ansible/README.md

 # docker-packer-ansible
-Docker container with packer and ansible installed
+Docker container with packer and ansible installed.
+Based on fedora for up to date ansible.